-- Displays must not exceed a size of 30x36".

-- · Black foam core is recommended.

-- Tri-Fold boards are acceptable.

-- · Displays must include the designer's name and school. - Displays must include a typed design concept statement that explains the designer's concept for the production and justifies their specific design choices. - Displays must include the finalized design(s) that the entrant is presenting.
-Refer to the specific category criteria for more details. - Displays must include inspirational images. - a.
+- 1. Displays must not exceed a footprint of 30x36". - 2.
+Black foam core is recommended. - 3.
+Tri-Fold boards are acceptable. - 4.
+Displays must include the designer's name and school code. - 5.
+Displays must include a typed design concept statement that explains the designer's concept for the production and justifies their specific design choices. - 6.
+Displays must include the finalized design(s) that the entrant is presenting.
+Refer to the specific category criteria for more details. - 7.
+Displays must include inspirational images. - a.
 These images should be artistic inspiration and do not have to be based in research. - b.
-Inspiration can be a collage of shapes, colors, photos, or other multimedia.
+Inspiration can be a collage of shapes, colors, photos, or other multimedia. - 8.
+Displays must include a representative sample of production research. - a.
+This may take the form of images or typed text or both. - b.
+Research into prior, realized productions of the same play should not be included on the display board but may be included in a "Production History" section of the production binder.